DorianTheGrey/DU-DamageReport/README.md

 1. Place a Progamming Board on your ship as well as one (or two, or three, ...) monitors you want the Damage Report to be displayed.
 2. Link your ships core to the Programming Board (you do not need to rename any slots). **Make sure you link the core first, before you link screens!**
-3. Link all monitors to the board you want to use with Damage Report (you do not need to rename any slots).
+3. Link all monitors to the board you want to use with Damage Report (you do not need to rename any slots). **You can choose to not link any monitors at all.
+The script will switch into a HUD mode with limited functionality, so I only advise that for small ships that don't fit a screen.
+(Thanks to NeoCrypter for the idea.)**
 4. Copy the latest config file of https://github.com/DorianTheGrey/DU-DamageReport, it's called "DamageReport_X_X.json".
 Click on the file, click on "Raw", copy everything.
 5. Rightclick on your Programming Board -> Advanced -> Paste LUA configuation from clipboard
 6. Activate Programming Board.